 An RAE Family Update

-RAE is open and holding classes IN PERSON!
+RAE is still open and holding classes IN PERSON!

 1. Please complete the RAE Request for Information form.

-2. Bonnie, our secretary, will send the official form to enroll to the email you listed on the form.
+2. Sarah will send the official form to enroll to the email you listed on the form.
 Please complete the official enrollment form.

 3. Please take the TABE (Test of Adult Basic Education) Locator pre-test.
-Bonnie will send you the link.
+Sarah, our secretary, will send you the link.